 Development is anticipated to begin in the north of the ASP area, and proceed south and west, as services are extended as indicated in Figure 14: Staging Plan.
 In general, development will proceed in a manner that is contiguous, logical, and economical with respect to municipal servicing.
 Development of individual phases may vary from the actual outline plan, redistricting and subdivision applications, depending on market demand and the aspirations of respective landowners.
+As discussed in Section 6.0, interim servicing strategies may be developed the Outline Plan stage and may allow development to proceed prior to the extension of the ultimate servicing scheme.
 Should sufficient demand warrant, or engineering design be made more efficient, portions of separate phases may be developed concurrently.